Libaration/ASPX-Ruby-Scraper/README.md

 # ASPX-Ruby-Scraper
-Scrapes information from an ASPX website.
+Uses Mechanize to scrape from a difficult ASPX webpage.